Roman Imankulov

 Generalized solution

-I created a json_param() function that’s used in place of Depends() to let FastAPI know that it should convert the parameter from a JSON-encoded query string to a model.
+I created a json_param() function that can be used in place of Depends() to let FastAPI know that it should convert the parameter from a JSON-encoded query string to a model.

 from typing import Type